borenstein-lab/MIMOSA2shiny/docs/settings.md

 ## Metabolic Model Options
 Select what metabolic database you would like to use to link your microbiome and metabolite data.
 Several options are available:

-- PICRUSt KO genomes and KEGG metabolic model: As in the original version of MIMOSA, this option uses pre-computed KEGG Ortholog inferences and a generic KEGG metabolic model to link taxa to metabolites.
-If you provide a taxonomic abundance table, the input taxa will first be mapped to Greengenes OTUs.
+- KEGG metabolic model: As in the original version of MIMOSA, this option uses pre-computed KEGG Ortholog inferences and a generic KEGG metabolic model to link taxa to metabolites.
+If you provide a taxonomic abundance table, the input taxa will first be mapped to Greengenes OTUs, and the pre-computed PICRUSt KO predictions for each OTU will be used as the basis for the community metabolic model.
 If you provide KEGG Ortholog metagenome abundances, these will be directly linked to reactions and metabolites.

 - AGORA genomes and models (Magnusdottir et al Nature Biotech 2016): For this option, the 16S rRNA sequences of provided microbiome taxa (either from Greengenes/SILVA, or the ASV sequences themselves) are mapped to